Firebreaks & Fuel Hazard Reduction

 It is essential that they are maintained to the specified requirements throughout the bush fire season for your safety and the safety of the volunteer fire fighters protecting your community.

-The Shire of Bridgetown-Greenbushes requires all land owners to install firebreaks or reduce the fuel load around the house by the 15 November to the 10th May annually.
+The Shire of Bridgetown-Greenbushes requires all landowners to install firebreaks or reduce the fuel load around the house by the 15 November to the 10th May annually.

 For a full copy of the firebreak order click below